-Die struck lapel pins give the appearance of the design being carved into the metal.
-Your image is stamped on a sheet of iron or copper.
-Plating of the pins is done next.
-The raised metal surfaces of the lapel pins are then polished to a luster finish while recessed areas are left with a sandblasted look.
+Die struck pins give the appearance of the design being carved into the metal.
+The raised metal surfaces of the pins are then polished to a luster finish while recessed areas are left with a sandblasted look.
 The end result is an elegant and impressive "tone on tone" creation.

 Printed pins are the perfect alternative when the enamel fill process is not compatible with the pin design.
 This typically applies to designs that have gradients of color, a very large amount of colors, or extremely small details that cannot be simplified in an ideal way.You can also add various special options, such as glitter, rhinestones, or even a back stamp with your logo or website on it.
 You can also get different color variations of your pin in the same order, as long as the mold stays the same.
 You can check out the full selection of our special options and their prices on our quote page.